conda-forge/openfe-feedstock/README.md

 Package license: MIT

-Summary: Alchemical free energy calculations for the masses.
+Summary: Free software for Free Energies.

 Development: https://github.com/OpenFreeEnergy/openfe

 Documentation: https://openfe.rtfd.io/

-The Open Free Energy (OpenFE) project is dedicated to the development of open source tools for binding free energy calculations to guide pharmaceutical drug design and discovery.
+The Open Free Energy (OpenFE) project is dedicated to the maintenance and development of open source tools for free energy calculations to guide pharmaceutical drug design and discovery.
+This package enables researchers to plan, execute, and analyze networks of free energy calculations.

 Current build status